ffomezolam/GA-DSI-Capstone/README.md

   Overall not close to what I was hoping in terms of success but it'll do for what I'd consider the minimum requirements at least.

+## Data

+### Shakespeare Texts

+- Shakespeare's complete sonnets, from Gutenberg.org
+- Text from Shakespeare's complete plays, from Folger's Shakespeare API

+### Other Texts

+As needed for classification model.
+TBD.

+## Process

+### Text Preprocessing

+Cleaning partially automated to remove any preambles, licenses, and other text unrelated to content of work.
+Other cleaning manually performed to tidy up quirks of syntax:

+- double-dashes removed, replaced with commas; done to mitigate text-generator confusion

+- quotation marks removed; done to mitigate text-generator confusion and support more fluid text generation

+- headings removed, i.e. sonnet numbers; not relevant to text content

+- all explanatory text removed, including character names, stage directions, etc.; I considered these not relevant to the content

+### Modeling

+Used OpenAI's GPT2 pre-trained transformer model for text generation.
+Fit on sentences from all Shakespeare's works, as delimited by [.!?:;]

+Classification model TBD.